canonical/chip-tool-snap/README.md

 ### Connect interfaces

 When the snap is installed from the Snap Store, the `avahi-observer` and `bluez` interfaces are connected automatically.
-If you install the snap from a local file, like when you built it yourself, you need to connect these interfaces manually:
+If you install the locally built snap, you need to connect these interfaces manually:

 ```bash
 sudo snap connect chip-tool:avahi-observe